 I owe you my life, Mrs. Atwood.
 The doctors and hospital did a wonderful job, too.
 But if it wasn’t for your news show, I never would have checked for lumps.”

 I left the hospital to attend St. Joseph’s College in Standish.
-After I got my BA, I lived and worked for a few months in France and then backpacked throughout Italy, Greece and Israel.
-That experience taught me I could do anything I put my mind to.
+After I got my bachelor’s degree, I lived and worked for a few months in France and then backpacked throughout Italy, Greece, and Israel.
+That experience taught me I could do anything I put my mind to

-A year later another opportunity presented itself when WCSH-TV had an opening for a reporter.
+A year later, in 1980, another opportunity presented itself when WCSH-TV had an opening for a reporter.
 I thought it would be great fun, so auditioned and got the job.
 It was beyond great fun, as well as fulfilling.

-After more than 20 years as a health reporter, another intriguing opportunity presented itself, and I became the marketing/public relations manager for Mercy Hospital in Portland.
+In 2002, another intriguing opportunity presented itself and I became the marketing/public relations manager for Mercy Hospital (now Northern Light Mercy) in Portland.
 I thought Mercy had wonderful stories to share with the community and I wanted to help tell them, which I had the privilege of doing for nine years.

 - Media Award, Home Care & Hospice Alliance of Maine

-- 3rd place in Feature Blogging, Maine Press Association
+- 3rd place, Feature Blogging, Maine Press Association

 - Web Health Award